AndrewWrites/Technical_Writing_Portfolio/Internal Guides/Lock File Fix.md

 Follow the steps below to determine if the lock file is the cause:

 1. Find where the database is installed from the Persistence screen in System Settings.
-2. Open a Windows Folder Browse and nagvigate to the location where the database is installed.
+2. Open a Windows Folder Browse and navigate to the location where the database is installed.
 3. Check to see if the database.lock file has a file size of anything other than 0kb.

 If the lock file has a file size of 0kb, skip to the Additional Troubleshooting section.